What the golden ratio actually is

 —

 Drag the cut.
-The two ratios live below the line.
-Slide back and forth and you'll see them disagree everywhere except at one place: where the cut sits 0.618 of the way along, and both ratios land on the same number, 1.618.
+The two bars below show the two ratios as shapes - whole-to-a on the left, a-to-b on the right.
+Slide back and forth: they disagree everywhere except at one place, where the cut sits 0.618 of the way along.
+There the bars become identical and an equals sign appears.
 Tap the φ button to snap there.

 One line, one cut, one number that fits inside itself.